 Students are often overlooked in the visioning process.
 But as one of the primary user groups, their voice is important.

-It can be hard to convince districts leaders that including students in the visioning talks is necessary.
-Andrew Iverson, architect and project leader at Bray, says it’s critical for the designers to clearly explain what they’re hoping to gain by talking with students.
+It can be hard to convince district leaders that including students in the visioning talks is necessary, so it’s critical for the designers to clearly explain what they’re hoping to gain by talking with students.

 Limiting the questions can help focus the conversation, which can lead to better responses.
 For example, architects might explain to the district that they are going to ask the students two specific questions.
 These might be: